jejacks0n/teaspoon/README.md

 ### CLI

-The command line interface requires a teabag_env.rb file that you can get by running the generator with the `--env` flag (`rails g teabag:install --env`).
+The command line interface requires a teabag_env.rb file that you can get by running the generator.
 This file is used to load the Rails environment so Teabag can run within the context of Rails.

 ```
 bundle exec teabag